 If you are thinking to yourself that this is just too much to deal with right now, then I suggest standing in your kid’s or spouse’s shoes.
 Feel their pain of loss upon your passing.
 A hole has been opened in their lives that nobody can fill.
 They are grieving while trying to maintain lives already busy with kids, careers, and personal interests.

 Now imagine how impossibly busy and overwhelmed their lives will be when forced to take on the very things you didn’t want to work on yourself.
 If it is too much of a burden for you to confront just imagine what an impossible burden it will be for your children when they have to deal with it?
-Is that the legacy you want to leave?
+Is that the legacy in life you want to leave?

 “But in this world nothing can be said to be certain, except death and taxes.”